 Monarch butterflies aren’t just beautiful — they’re essential pollinators.
 We can’t afford to let them go extinct.
 But in the past 25 years, two-thirds of the monarch butterfly population has disappeared.
-This year, there are about 16 million fewer monarchs than there were in 2017.
+Monarch populations have declined by as much as 90% since the 1980s.
 Extinction can feel like too big a problem for individuals to fix.
 But individual action is critical to protect endangered species.
 What can you do to help monarch butterflies and keep them around for the next generation?
 Actually, quite a lot.

 1. Engage in Citizen Science

 In 2014, the U.S. Fish and Wildlife Service was petitioned to protect the monarch butterfly under the Endangered Species Act.
 They are now conducting a species assessment to determine whether to list the monarch as endangered.
 Their decision is due in June 2019.
 The assessment depends on data provided by citizen scientists.
 Several citizen science programs track monarch migration, breeding and habitat throughout the United States’ portion of the monarch’s range.
 Anyone can participate, and scientific training is not required — even children can successfully contribute to some programs.

 If you don’t want to get involved in the science, you can still be a good citizen.
 Local governments don’t have to wait for a federal listing to improve butterfly habitat.
 Find out if your mayor or city manager has taken the Mayors’ Monarch Pledge.
 If they haven’t signed on yet, let them know that you think they should.

 2. Plant Native Milkweed